-2: RADIATION DOSE AND RISK
+2 RADIATION DOSE AND RISK

-2.1: X-rays
+2.1 X-rays

 X-rays are a type of electromagnetic (EM) radiation.
-EM radiation also includes visible light, radio waves, microwaves, cosmic radiation, and several other varieties of "rays".
+EM radiation also includes visible light, radio waves, microwaves and several other varieties of "rays".
 All can be considered as "packets" of energy, called photons, which have wave properties, most importantly a wavelength and frequency.
-EM radiation can vary in wavelength from 10-13 to 103 m with X-rays having a small wavelength of 10-9 to 10-13 m.
-The importance of this is that small wavelengths mean high energy, deeper penetration though matter and high energy transfer to the matter.
+EM radiation varies enormously in wavelength, with the X-rays used for diagnostic purposes having a small wavelength of 10-9 to 10-13m.
+The importance of this is that small wavelengths mean high energy, deeper penetration through matter and high energy transfer to the matter.
 When X-rays hit atoms this energy can be transferred, producing ionisation of atoms.
 Other examples of ionising radiation are alpha, beta and gamma radiation, which are mostly associated with the decay of radioactive materials.
-All ionising radiations have the capability cause harm to the organs and tissues of the body of exposed persons.
+All ionising radiations have the capability to cause harm to the organs and tissues of the body of exposed persons.

-2.2: Radiation damage
+2.2 Radiation damage